Skip to main content

 If you are an academic looking to expand your book’s audience, look no further than the latest by James M. Lang, Write Like You Teach: Taking Your Classroom Skills to a Bigger Audience.

-Our wide-ranging sociology list features books of theory, history, mixed methods, longitudinal studies, and more, but its heart belongs to ethnography, as exemplified in two new books on precarious urban living: Laura A. Orrico’s Making Precarity Work: Life on the Edge of Venice Beach and Jacinto Cuvi’s The Edge of the Law: Street Vendors and the Erosion of Citizenship in São Paulo.
-Claire Laurier Decoteau’s compelling latest is Emergency: COVID-19 and the Uneven Valuation of Life, and you will actually enjoy thinking about rats with Andrew McCumber’s Bad Nature: How Rat Control Shapes Human and Nonhuman Worlds.
-Adam S. Hayes helps us think about the confusing social world of money with Irrational Together: The Social Forces That Invisibly Shape Our Economic Behavior.
+Our wide-ranging sociology list features books of theory, history, mixed methods, longitudinal studies, and more, but its heart belongs to ethnography, as exemplified in three new books on precarious urban living: Sharon Cornelissen’s The Last House on the Block: Black Homeowners, White Homesteaders, and Failed Gentrification in Detroit, Laura A. Orrico’s Making Precarity Work: Life on the Edge of Venice Beach and Jacinto Cuvi’s The Edge of the Law: Street Vendors and the Erosion of Citizenship in São Paulo.
+Adam S. Hayes helps us think about the confusing social world of money with Irrational Together: The Social Forces That Invisibly Shape Our Economic Behavior, while Michael Strand and Omar Lizardo in Orienting to Chance: Probabilism and the Future of Social Theory challenge social scientists to theorize the role that chance plays in our social order.
+Sunmin Kim examines the history of American social order in The Unruly Facts of Race: The Politics of Knowledge Production in the Early Twentieth-Century Immigration Debate, and Yanfei Sun shakes up the sociology of religion with Religious Change in Post-Mao China: Toward a New Sociology of Religion.

-In music, Andrew S. Berish’s Hating Jazz: A History of Its Disparagement, Mockery, and Other Forms of Abuse explains why jokes about jazz will never die.
+In music, Steven Rings delves into the actual music of Bob Dylan with What Did You Hear?
+The Music of Bob Dylan.
+Andrew S. Berish’s Hating Jazz: A History of Its Disparagement, Mockery, and Other Forms of Abuse explains why jokes about jazz will never die.
 And Bob Gluck has returned with a book on Pat Metheny, Pat Metheny: Stories beyond Words.

 My colleague Alan Thomas is responsible for the critical editions of Verdi, New Material Histories of Music series, and the Opera Lab series.
 Mollie McFee sponsors our Chicago Studies in Ethnomusicology series and also acquires our books in popular music studies.